dels07/conventional-commit/slides.md

 ---

-# Benefit
+# Benefits

-- Enforced cross developer commit message consistency
+- Enforce cross developer commit message consistency
 - Encourage for atomic commit message
 - Ability to link commit with Project Tracker (JIRA?!)
 - Easier to work with semver
-- Automated tool such as commitizen, commit lint & standard version
+- Automated tool such as commitizen, commitlint & standard version